kstenerud/concise-encoding/cbe-specification.md

 To read the length:

-  * Read the first byte and mask the lower 2 bits to get the width code subfield ( width_code = first_byte & 3 ).
+  * Read the lower 2 bits of the first byte to get the width code subfield ( width_code = first_byte & 3 ).
-  * If the width code > 0, read from the same location as an unsigned integer of the corresponding width (16, 32, 64 bits).
+  * If the width code > 0, read from the same location as a little endian unsigned integer of the corresponding width (16, 32, or 64 bits).
   * Shift "right" unsigned by 2 ( length = value >> 2 ) to get the final value.

 Examples: